adamapollo/Enlightened_Structure/Home/index.md

 NodeMap
 -------
-Key/value storage for arbitrary blobs of binary or text data
+Key/value storage for arbitrary blobs of binary or text data.

 NodeSentences
 -------------
-Storage for subject/predicate/object triples -- or any other chain of nodes
+Storage for subject/predicate/object triples -- or any other chain of nodes.

 ForkDiffMerge
 -------------